Hacienda Yaxcopoil: A Unique Historic Stay in Mexico's Yucatan

 Back at the hacienda while the show carried on long into the evening, we laid in bed listening to the cheering crowd in the distance and giggled at how small we felt in the enormous place.
 This historic hacienda in the middle of the Yucatan was an amazing place.
 If only these walls could talk.
 Olé!

-The Hacienda is located about 33 kilometers or 20 miles (30 minutes) south of Merida, the capital of Yucatan State, on Federal Highway 261, at Kilometer 220.
+Hacienda Yaxcopoil is located about 33 kilometers or 20 miles (30 minutes) south of Merida, the capital of Yucatan State, on Federal Highway 261, at Kilometer 220.